 Firstly, the various scales of the projects reveal different strategies for public engagement.
 The relatively short time-frame and small scale of temporary projects sees the distance of makers and users contract.
-In the temporary projects "the designer remains embedded with their public and that responsibility becomes a shared one, and one that gives space for the designer to usefully contribute their expertise while engaging users in taking on and continuing to develop results".
-13 This is evident at the Pallet Pavilion where the use of volunteer labour and construction materials saw many people from the wider community incorporated in the decision-making process of the project.
+In the temporary projects "the designer remains embedded with their public and that responsibility becomes a shared one, and one that gives space for the designer to usefully contribute their expertise while engaging users in taking on and continuing to develop results."
+This is evident at the Pallet Pavilion where the use of volunteer labour and construction materials saw many people from the wider community incorporated in the decision-making process of the project.
 Secondly, a permanent project is considered finished when it is opened while a temporary project is finished when its use comes to an end.
-If something is unfinished, it can still be changed; in some circumstances, this change is invited.
+If something is unfinished, it can still be changed: in some circumstances, this change is invited.
 Finished buildings often treat change and alteration as a threat requiring great expense and more lost time.
 These forms are crystallised long before the public becomes engaged in their use.
 The potential of the unfinished project is evident with the Pallet Pavilion was conceived to last for one summer the issue of the materials at the end of that summer led to new collaborations.
+The pavilion was only finished once it was carefully deconstructed and its parts returned to the supply chains from where they came: the pallets to the shipping company, furniture deconstructed to vegetable boxes and the concrete foundations donated to farmers to use as bridges.
+While the public was waiting for the finished project, they were also actively participating in the life of the unfinished project, and an unfinished city.